Simonsims3/Script-FiveM/Save_coords/Readme.md

 # Save Coords

-This is a resource I use, when I need mulptiples coords for a script.
+This is a resource I use, when I need multiple coords for a script.

 ## Usage